mgjeong/datamodel-aml-cpp/README.md

         - aml.so</br>
    **(B) If microservice wants to link aml statically following are the libraries it needs to link:**</br>
         - aml.a</br>
-2. Reference ezmq library APIs : [docs/docs/html/index.html](docs/docs/html/index.html)
+2. Reference aml library APIs : [docs/docs/html/index.html](docs/docs/html/index.html)

 </br></br>